 Now, if you truly want to simulate the barbell RDL you could opt to use 2 kettlebells, one for each hand.
 There are other benefits to using a kettlebell as your weight of choice too.
 First, it’s important to understand what steps are taken to perform the RDL.

-Moves Of The Romanian Deadlift
+Moves of the Romanian Deadlift

 This powerful exercise is simple to execute by doing the following:

-- Lift weight from the dead position into full extension
+- Lift weight from the dead position into full extension (standing straight)

-- Lower weight to hang position
+- Lower weight to hang position by flexion at the hips and knees

 - Lift weight back into full extension